-The Scholarship Fund was established for the purpose of awarding scholarships to full-time Shepherd University students or incoming first year students who are the sons or daughters, biological, adopted, or step-children, or spousal dependents of full-time and adjunct faculty.
+The Scholarship Fund was established for the purpose of awarding scholarships to full-time and part-time Shepherd University students or incoming first year students who are the dependents, relatives, or spouses of full-time and adjunct faculty.
 The scholarships will be used exclusively by the student recipients for University expenses in pursuit of Shepherd University degrees.

 The Faculty Senate Scholarships and Awards Committee will be responsible for raising monies for the Fund and for selecting the recipients of the Scholarships.
 Scholarship and Awards Committee membership, as specified in Senate Bylaws, is as follows:

-The monies for the Fund will be deposited with the Shepherd University Foundation for investment.
-A minimum of $500 will be awarded yearly for each scholarship.
+- The monies for the Fund will be deposited with the Shepherd University Foundation for investment.

 Criteria for Application and Selection

-All full-time Shepherd University students or incoming freshmen who are the sons or daughters, biological, adopted, or step-children, or spousal dependents of full-time and adjunct faculty may apply for the scholarship, which may be used for books, fees, tuition, or other expenses directly related to expenses incurred attending Shepherd University.
+All full-time and part-time Shepherd University students or incoming freshmen who are the dependents, relatives, or spouses of full-time and adjunct faculty may apply for the scholarship, which may be used for books, fees, tuition, or other expenses directly related to expenses incurred attending Shepherd University.
 Applicants must meet admission requirements as stated in the current University catalog.
 Selection of recipients will be based upon:

 - need assessment;